FrankYFTang/FrankYungFongTangArt/EnglishReflectionPoemstoPsalm.md

 # English Reflection Poems
 Copyright (c) 2016-2024, Frank Yung-Fong Tang

-The peoms in this page is ordered in reverse chronological order
+The peoms in this page are ordered in reverse chronological order

 ## Reflection Poem after reading the whole Gospel of Mark
 Oct 8, 2024